 Sometimes I have so much fun with my grandchildren that I forget my physical age.
-And sometimes I believe I don't have any limitations on my physical abilities -- except those that I've put there.
+And sometimes I believe I don't have any physical limitations -- except some I must have imagined.
 Then I wake up the next morning with a big reminder: a locked-up back.
-I have to stay agile because the children and I want to take tap dance lessons together, so we can tap and sing our way through the Annie song: The Sun Will Come Out Tomorrow.
+I want to take tap dance lessons with the grandchildren when they are older, so we can tap and sing our way through the Annie song: The Sun Will Come Out Tomorrow.
 Our plans even for today require agility.
-We will be down at the beach park where the biggest log doubles as our pirate ship.
+We will be down at the beach where the biggest driftwood logs are playing the part of our pirate ship.
 Jesse is our captain.
 I cannot miss the excursion.
-And then there are our quiet times when the children tell their sweetest stories, sit still for a lesson and prepare for their tea party.

-It's a bit of a balancing act.
-I hope I can give the right amount of whatever is needed, whenever it's needed -- to each of my grandchildren -- throughout the months and years ahead.
-I don't want one of them to ever feel they are less loved than the other.
-Ellie did have a head start but the gap will get narrower as the younger children take up more of my time and Ellie is at school.
-And silly me.
-I had thought when my children grew up and left home, I was done!
-My work was finished.
-But here I am just getting my sea-legs for this whole new adventure called grandparenting.
-I'm in it for the entire voyage, so I need to get it right from the very beginning.
+It is a bit of a balancing act.
+I hope I can give the right amount of whatever is needed, whenever it is needed -- to each of my grandchildren -- throughout the months and years ahead.
+I do not want one of them to ever feel they are less loved than the other.

-I thank you for dropping by and I welcome any comments and insights you might have.
+I thank you for dropping by and I welcome any comments and insights you would like to share about grandparenting..